Last Updated on December 16, 2020

 There are no tags or seams to irritate your skin.

-Stop putting up with swollen ankles and sore legs.
-Get yourself a pair of compression stockings for pregnancy and feel better at the end of the day.
+Stop putting up with swollen ankles and sore lower legs.
+You need to wear a pair of compression stockings for pregnancy and feel better at the end of the day.

 If you find them difficult to put on, get a zippered pair.
 And if they feel too hot, go for open-toe.

-Even if you feel embarrassed to wear compression stockings in public, no one will know what they are when they have cheerful jack-o’-lanterns or bright stripes on them.
+Even if you feel embarrassed to wear compression stockings in public, no one will know what they are when they have cheerful jack-o’-lanterns or bright stripes on them, and keep in mind it is important to choose the best compression socks.

-After you’ve given your new compression socks a few days’ trial, please come back and tell us about your experience.
+After you’ve given your new compression socks a few days’ trials, please come back and tell us about your experience.